Antoinebr/Puppeteer-Service/README.md

 # Puppeteer Service

 A service to get third party tags from a given website.
-More enpoints and features to come
+More endpoints and features to come

 ## How to start ?